neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 The best strategy here is to first use [Wanderu](https://www.wanderu.com/en/){:target="_blank"} to figure out which bus carrier offers the cheapest price consistently for your route.
 Once you find a carrier, use that carrier exclusively and join their rewards program; most of these reward programs require a good number of rides to reap the benefits.

-If, for example, you join BoltBus'
-Say you're a college student, and between the months of August and May, return home on a $20 bus ride for Thanksgiving, Christmas, Spring Break, and Fall Break (8 roundtrips -- a total of 32 roundtrips and 64 individual trips over 4 years).

-__With a Boltbus or Greyhound rewards program, you end up saving money on 8 of those trips --- ~$160__.
+Say you're a college student, and between the months of August and May, return home on a $20 bus ride for Thanksgiving, Christmas, Spring Break, and Fall Break (8 roundtrips -- a total of 32 roundtrips and 64 individual trips over 4 years). __With a Boltbus or Greyhound rewards program, you end up saving $160 with 8 free trips__.
 Not too shabby!

 ##### Boltbus Rewards
 Take 8 trips, get 1 free =)